OsterFar/CalculatorAppFlutter/README.md

 # calculator

 This is the Calculator App with Flutter ..
-Design copied from android mob
+Design copied from android mobile calculator